Timber construction has a lower

 The way the timber industry accounts for carbon is possibly misleading and does not necessarily deliver the most sustainable outcomes.
 A primary argument used to promote timber in construction is the claim that it has a lower carbon footprint.
 However, there are still too many uncertainties with respect to timber carbon accounting to draw any general conclusions.

-• This view often arises because of the overlooked fact that carbon dioxide that is sequestered at the start of its lifecycle is emitted at the en
+This view often arises because of the overlooked fact that the carbon dioxide that is sequestered at the start of its lifecycle is emitted at the end

 The fight against climate change must be based on accurate facts about timber, not uncertainty.
 Timber production forests are being managed to produce a construction material and not as an essential CO2 storage asset.
 As a result, they are a less effective carbon store than a natural forest.

 The producers of timber materials must be more transparent.
 The consequential damage from production on forest CO2 stocks, soil erosion and forest changes are often missing from timber product declarations.

 The International Institute for Sustainable Development has challenged wood lifecycle carbon assessment (LCA) studies which assume that all harvested carbon is sustainably replaced by new forest growth in the future.
 The operational reality is that replacement rates do not achieve carbon neutrality.